-Therefore, the parametrization of the radius for the sphere to measure the environment is a useful tool to understand what is behind the assembly bias.
+Therefore, the parametrization of the radius of the sphere to measure the environment is a useful tool to understand what is behind the assembly bias.

 However, it is difficult to obtain the underlying mass information for real galaxies.
-For this reason, the aim of this section is to design a similar procedure, but using the luminosity of galaxies.
-We take advantage of the fact that galaxies of equal virial mass have similar luminosities (c.f.
-Section \ref{section_sam}).
+For this reason, the aim of this section is to design a similar procedure, but using the host halo mass of central galaxies from Y07.
 The idea behind our work is not to minimize the bias, but it is to use this method to understand the physical features that produce the assembly bias.

-Instead of using spheres as in Paper I, we measure the total luminosity (which correlates with total substructure mass) inside a cylinder centred on each galaxy along the line-of-sight to take into account the limitations imposed by the redshift space distortions.
-The radius of the cylinder for each galaxy in $h^{-1}$ Mpc units is parameterized as
+Instead of using spheres as in Paper I, we measure the total mass inside a cylinder by considering the host halo mass of neighbour galaxies around each central galaxy along the line-of-sight to take into account the limitations imposed by the redshift space distortions.
+This procedure is similar to the counts-in-cylinders \citep[e.g.][and more references therein]{Berrier+11}, but the radius of the cylinder for each central galaxy in $h^{-1}$ Mpc units is parametrized as